cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

 This is the correct answer!

-Of course doing this by hand is tedious and error prone, so we should do it with code.
+Of course, doing this by hand is tedious and error-prone, so we should do it with code.

 ```python
 def picard_solver(y_0, x_0, rhs_expression, iteration_count:int = 5):